SkyBound Cirrus Trampoline Review

 The weight limit of 220 lbs is not too high, but is adequate for a single user (as it should be on the trampoline at all times to avoid the risk of injury).
 We feel the trampoline can handle a lot more, but it is a good risk minimization strategy for the manufacturer.

-72 springs is a good number for a 14 ft. trampoline but we would like to see a a dozen more.
+72 springs is a bit low number number for a 14 ft. trampoline and we would like to see a a dozen more.
 The springs are ‘gold’ – notice the quote marks.
 This means that yes, they are gold, but in color only.
 They are coated in ionized zinc to prevent rust and corrosion.
 The manufacturer claims they are 50% bouncier than regular springs.
 We couldn’t really ascertain the precise percentage, but the bounce did feel better than with regular, ordinary springs from the same manufacturer.
 The springs are 7 inches long.
 For an even more premium experience, the Skybound Stratos features 8.5 inches long springs – and a price premium.

 Assembly & Warranty